zpz/zpz.github.io/_posts/2020-09-10-batched-service-redesign.md

 we create an ID for each `Future` object, and let the ID accompany the data/result of this request throughout the queues.
 In particular,
 the pair `(future_id, request_data)` is placed in the very first queue.
-Subsequent queues knows to pass on the first element of the tuple and process the second element.
+Subsequent queues know to pass on the first element of the tuple and process the second element.

-Both `predict` and `_gather_results` has some logic about waiting on a queue.
+Both `predict` and `_gather_results` have some logic about waiting on a queue.
 In `predict`, when it tries to put the input data in the first queue, the queue could be full, in which case it needs to wait.
 In `_gather_results`, when it tries to take a result out of the final output queue (or an `Exception` object out of the error queue), the queue could be empty, in which case it needs to wait.
 The queue of valid results gets priority over the queue of exceptions.